lordmilko/PrtgAPI/README.md

 2. Right click **PrtgAPI.zip** -> **Properties**
 3. On the *General* tab, under *Security* select **Unblock**
 4. Unzip the file
-5. Add a reference to *PrtgAPI.dll* to your project, or import the *PrtgAPI* module into PowerShell (see below)
+5. Add a reference to *PrtgAPI.dll* to your project, or import the *PrtgAPI* module into PowerShell (see below).
+Alternatively, you can run the included *PrtgAPI.cmd* file to open a prompt and import the PrtgAPI module for you.

 ## Usage (C#)
 All actions in PrtgAPI revolve around a core class: `PrtgClient`